 Comparison Table For Differences Between Double And Floating Point Numbers:

 After going through the above difference table, we hope the concept is becoming clear to you.
-However, we will discuss all the points here as well in a descriptive manner as it will provide an extra boost to clarify your knowledge.
+However, we will discuss all the points here as well in a descriptive manner, as it will provide an extra boost to your knowledge.

 1. Differences In Range Value:

 There is a difference between the Range Value of the Float and Double Data Type.
-There are two inbuilt functions present which provide the range of the float and double data type.
-Using those we can get the range value difference.
+There are two built-in functions present that provide the range of the float and double data types.
+Using those, we can get the range value difference.

 public class Main